ngzhekai/obsidian-note-sync/T CP3151/Lecture 5.md

 `<xsl:with-param>` pass arguments into the template.
 > The value of the name attribute must match the parameter defined in the actual template; otherwise the parameter is ignored.

-`xsl:for-each` element loops over all the nodes in the nodelist of the XPath expression that appears as the value of the select attribute.
+`<xsl:for-each>` element loops over all the nodes in the nodelist of the XPath expression that appears as the value of the select attribute.

+`<xsl:sort>` element sort elements in a variety of ways.
+> the default for the sort elements is to sort **alphabetically**